Join the 1710 Society and help change a life

-We are inviting you to join the 1710 Society today by setting up a regular gift, which could be as little as £1.71 per month.
+We are inviting you to join the 1710 Society today by setting up a regular gift.
 Please help us give more students the opportunity of a life changing education at this remarkable school.

 Mrs Hanbury looks forward to welcoming 1710 Society members to special events throughout the School year.

 If 100 people gave £17.10 a month, with gift aid, it would cover the cost of 1 new bursary student

 If 75 people give £171 a month, with gift aid, it would cover the cost of 10 new bursary students

 The Difference an leh bursary can make

 We will acknowledge your donation as soon as we receive your first payment.

 Thank you for your support.

 There are no words to describe the impact that the school has had on me, so it must suffice to say that it made me who I am today.

 georgia galton ayling - LEH 2006-2013